Skip to Content

 SANSI Grow Lights – LED Grow Light Testing and Review

-Our main goal with these SANSI LED lights is to test their ability to grow healthy, strong pepper plants.
-The two lights we are testing are the 60W foldable LED light, and the 70W hanging LED light.
+We reached out to Sansi and they were nice enough to send us a couple of their grow light options.
+Our main goal with these SANSI LED lights is to test their ability to grow healthy, strong pepper seedlings.
+The two lights we tested were the 60W foldable LED light, and the 70W hanging LED light.
 These two lights come in very different designs, but offer similar light output and power usage.

 SANSI Grow Lights

-In this post, we’ll share our experience with both of these SANSI lights, adding progress updates over time.
+In this post, I’ll share our experience with both of these SANSI lights in a

 60W LED Grow Light

 We’ll start with the 60W collapsible unit.
 This unique design is foldable for convenient storage.
 It also plugs directly into a traditional lightbulb socket, which may be convenient for some.
-However, it does not come with a ready-to-use power cable.
+However, this means that it does not come with a ready-to-use power cable.

 If you don’t have one already, you will have to buy a separate lightbulb socket to power this unit (like this on Amazon).